-- Very bad and sometimes deadly poor blood flow to the hands, feet, or brain has happened when Cafergot (ergotamine and caffeine tablets) was taken with certain other drugs like clarithromycin, erythromycin, indinavir, itraconazole, ketoconazole, nelfinavir, ritonavir, and troleandomycin.
-Do not take this medicine if you are taking any of these drugs.
+- Poor blood flow to the hands, feet, or brain has happened when Cafergot (ergotamine and caffeine tablets) was taken with certain other drugs like clarithromycin, erythromycin, indinavir, itraconazole, ketoconazole, nelfinavir, ritonavir, and troleandomycin.
+This may be very bad or even deadly.
+Do not take Cafergot (ergotamine and caffeine tablets) if you are taking any of these drugs.
 There are many drugs that can do this.
-Check to make sure that it is safe for you to take Cafergot with all of your drugs.
+Check to make sure that it is safe for you to take Cafergot (ergotamine and caffeine tablets) with all of your drugs.

 Uses of Cafergot: